kushu9999/easyocr_fastapi_docker/README.md

 ### Commands to run

 ### For Build
-docker run . -t easyocr
+docker build . -t easyocr

 ### For RUN
 docker run -p 8000:8000 easyocr